regebro/skynet/README.rst

 ======

 This module demonstrates the usage of Pythons exit-hook, exception hook and signals handling.
-It does so by using these hooks to prevent you from exiting Python to the best if it's ability.
+It does so by using these hooks to prevent you from exiting Python to the best if its ability.

 Contributors
 ------------